Springtails (or Collembolans) aren’t insects like most houseplant pests.

 Wait 24 hours before you check your plant to see if it had a bad reaction.

-Once you know the neem oil is safe to use, spray the potting soil and pot.
+Once you know the neem oil is safe, spray the potting soil and pot.

 You have to soak it.
 Don’t be afraid to use the oil.